Projects

 Port Development Support

-MOSRA15 (Maritime Oil Spill Risk Assessment)
+Maritime Oil Spill Risk Assessments

-Role: Model development and delivery
+Role: Oil spill and transport model development and delivery

 These projects enable agencies to focus readiness and response capabilities and determine marine oil spill prevention, preparedness and response resourcing and activities.
 See Services for more information on Navigatus’ ‘Osprey‘ oil spill risk model.